 What color we chose says a lot to other people: it is good idea be aware of this gift of nature and relish it.
 I remember twenty years ago, when I started working as a fit model for a clothing company in Boston, during a fitting session I got the opposite of a compliment from a designer.
 I was trying on an olive-green shirt, and she said, “Anna that color make you look sick!”
 I looked at myself in the mirror: yes, oh!
 “Yes.
 I look sick!” and my mood went down.

 So to summarize my color experience: Ladies, enjoy COLOR.
 Use COLOR.
 It’s hard to over-estimate its importance on mood and appearance!

 Working with mature, sophisticated ladies a lot, and designing for them my special couture gowns and dresses, I encourage them not to be afraid.
 Be assertive instead!
 Show your natural beauty!
-This is what color should do for us: make our eyes shine, our skin glow, our hair smolder and glisten!
+This is what color should do for us: make our eyes shine, our skin glow, our hair extensions smolder and glisten!
 I have a dress in my collection named “Color of my eyes,” a dress designed to transform itself to match each woman’s beautiful gaze!